travetto/travetto/docs/MILESTONES.md

 #### Schema Overhaul

 Schema has taken a role as the gatekeeper of all inbound data into the application.
-Now `application`, `config` and `rest` utilize the schema transformations and validations for entrypoints.
+Now `application`, `config` and `rest` utilize the schema transformations and validations for entry points.
 This enables consistent use of schema type information, validators, in all of these modules.
 This also means the error messaging is consistent and behaves  the same way across all of these modules.

 #### Model Overhaul